Types of Financial Aid Programs

 The Direct Loan Unsubsidized is not awarded on the basis of demonstrated financial need, and is available to an independent student or a qualified dependent student who needs additional assistance.
 Students will be charged interest from the time the loan is disbursed until it is paid in full.
 If students allow the interest to accumulate while in school or during periods of nonpayment, it will be capitalized—that is, the interest will be added to the principal amount of the loan when it enters repayment and additional interest will be based upon the higher amount.

 Direct Parent Loans to Undergraduate Students (PLUS) are available to parents of dependent students not to exceed the cost of attendance, minus any financial aid awarded to students.
 These loans have a higher interest rate, and the borrower is responsible for paying all the interest that accrues.
 A credit check is required for a Parent Loan.
-Dependent students whose parents have been denied a PLUS Loan may qualify for up to $4,000 in unsubsidized Federal Direct Loan funds.
+Dependent students whose parents have been denied a PLUS Loan qualify for an additional $4,000 in unsubsidized Federal Direct Loan funds.

-To apply for the Direct PLUS, students must complete the FAFSA and parents must complete the loan certification request at www.studentloans.gov.
+To apply for the Direct PLUS, students must complete the FAFSA, and parents must complete the loan certification request at studentaid.gov.
 Before funds are disbursed, parents must sign their Master Promissory Note (MPN) and complete an adverse credit counseling session, if necessary.

 Note: Students who have previously borrowed Subsidized and Unsubsidized or PLUS loans under the FFEL program will graduate owing loan amounts to two different entities.